florianjs/1hour/Readme.md

 1hour is an Open Source Chromium extension that helps you stay focus all day long ⏲.

-If you spend more than 1 hour procrastinating on unproductive websites, the extension will block access to those websites and redirect you to [a webpage to pump up your motivation 💪](https://one-hour-long.glitch.me/)
+If you spend more than 1 hour procrastinating on unproductive websites, the extension will block access to those websites and redirect you to [a webpage to pump up your motivation 💪](https://one-hour-long.glitch.me/).
+The timer will be reset every day, or you can manually reset it with the "Reload" button.

 ## How to

 ![How To 1 hour extension](/howto.gif)

-❗ This extension is currently under review in the Chrome Dev Store. ❗

-To install this extension, clone or fork this repo.
+To install the last version of this extension, clone or fork this repo.
 Once downloaded, go to [chrome://extensions](chrome://extensions) and drag and drop the "app" folder.

 Once installed, open the extension, add unproductive websites to your list, and then "Reload" the extension.